 On top of this, you should consider whether the photo would suit being in black and white or whether you’ve simply turned it black and white for the sake of making it look arty?

 When I’m shooting in black and white, I’m actually shooting in color with the intention of turning it black and white later.
 The difference is that this changes the way I’m shooting.

 Black and white rely heavily on shape, form, and texture to work; these are brought out with the desaturation of color.
 Ask yourself if your B+W photo has this or whether you’re doing it to try and make it look good.

 This is another example of misguided visual weight.

 Does the Depth of Field Suit the Photo?

-If you know what you’re doing with it, it can work really well like in the photo below.
-This was set to f/1.4 (the widest aperture I have), but I focused on the model’s eyes so the whole photo appeared to be in much better focus.
-If you’re stuck with a wide aperture in a low light condition, but the DoF doesn’t suit your photo, then raise your ISO or use an off camera flash.
+If you know what you’re doing with it, this can work really well, as in the photo below.
+This was set to f/1.4 (the widest aperture I have) but I focused on the model’s eyes so that the whole photo appears in much better focus.

 If you have a wide aperture in a low light condition but the DoF doesn’t suit your photo, raise your ISO or use an off-camera flash.

 Is the Photo Cliche?